aarondfrancis/fast-paginate/README.md

 > You might get an error trying to run the query above!
 Something like `This version of MySQL doesn't yet support 'LIMIT & IN/ALL/ANY/SOME subquery.`
 > In this package, we run them as [two _separate_ queries](https://github.com/hammerstonedev/fast-paginate/blob/154da286f8160a9e75e64e8025b0da682aa2ba23/src/BuilderMixin.php#L62-L79) to get around that!

-The benefits can vary based on your dataset, but this method allows the database to examine as little data as possible satisfy the user's intent.
+The benefits can vary based on your dataset, but this method allows the database to examine as little data as possible to satisfy the user's intent.

 It's unlikely that this method will ever perform worse than traditional `offset` / `limit`, although it is possible, so be sure to test on your data!